lucasr/twoway-view/README.md

 Features
 ========

-* A `LayoutManager` base class that greatly simplified the development of custom layouts for `RecyclerView`
+* A `LayoutManager` base class that greatly simplifies the development of custom layouts for `RecyclerView`
-* A collection of feature-complete stock layouts for `RecyclerView` including:
+* A collection of feature-complete stock layouts including:
   * List
   * Grid
   * Staggered Grid